BharathChittibomma/BC_Access/README.md

 - **Courses Section**: Showcase of popular courses with hover animations and relevant images.
 - **Reviews Section**: Carousel of student testimonials with star ratings.
 - **Contact Section**: Interactive contact form with animated background and info cards.
-- **About Page**: Dedicated page with information about BC_Access and a "Dive Into" button linking back to home.
 - **Responsive Design**: Built with Bootstrap for mobile-friendly layouts.
 - **Animations**: Powered by AOS (Animate On Scroll) library for smooth transitions.
 - **Dark Theme**: Consistent color scheme with orange (#f5a623) accents on a dark background.